Endpoint Security Licensing · Independent Analysis

 P1 Is Sufficient When

-Your organisation meets all of these criteria: you have no dedicated security operations centre or managed security service provider (MSSP), your security team consists of IT generalists who manage security alongside other responsibilities, your regulatory environment does not mandate EDR-level detection and response capabilities, you are replacing a traditional antivirus product (Symantec, McAfee, Trend Micro) and P1 represents an upgrade, and your risk tolerance accepts that threats which evade prevention may persist undetected until they cause visible damage.
+Your organisation meets all of these criteria: you have no dedicated SOC or MSSP, your security team consists of IT generalists who manage security alongside other responsibilities, your regulatory environment does not mandate EDR-level detection and response, you are replacing a traditional antivirus product (Symantec, McAfee, Trend Micro) and P1 represents an upgrade, and your risk tolerance accepts that threats which evade prevention may persist undetected until they cause visible damage.

 P2 Is Required When

-Your organisation meets any of these criteria: you operate a security operations centre (internal or outsourced to an MSSP), your regulatory environment mandates EDR capabilities (PCI DSS 4.0, NIST CSF, CMMC Level 2+, financial services regulators, healthcare HIPAA security rules with meaningful enforcement), you have experienced a significant security incident and need detection and response capabilities to prevent recurrence, your cyber insurance policy requires or incentivises EDR deployment (increasingly common — many insurers now mandate EDR for policy renewal), or you are deploying Microsoft 365 Copilot and need the security telemetry that P2 provides through integration with Microsoft Defender XDR for AI-usage monitoring and data security incident response.
+Your organisation meets any of these criteria: you operate a SOC (internal or outsourced to an MSSP), your regulatory environment mandates EDR (PCI DSS 4.0, NIST CSF, CMMC Level 2+, financial services regulators, healthcare HIPAA), you have experienced a significant security incident and need detection and response to prevent recurrence, your cyber insurance policy requires or incentivises EDR deployment, or you are deploying Microsoft 365 Copilot and need the security telemetry P2 provides through integration with Microsoft Defender XDR.

-The regulatory landscape is moving toward requiring EDR, not just EPP.
-PCI DSS 4.0 (mandatory March 2025) requires mechanisms to “detect and address failures of critical security control systems” and to “promptly identify and respond to suspected and confirmed security incidents” — capabilities that map to EDR, not basic antivirus.
-CMMC Level 2 requires “incident handling” and “security continuous monitoring” capabilities.
+The compliance mandate is expanding.
+PCI DSS 4.0 (mandatory March 2025) requires mechanisms to detect and address failures of critical security control systems and to promptly respond to security incidents.
+CMMC Level 2 requires incident handling and security continuous monitoring.
 Financial services regulators in the US, UK, and EU increasingly expect EDR as a baseline.
 If compliance is on your roadmap within 24 months, factor P2 into your licensing plan now rather than retrofitting later.

 The E5 Gravity Well: Why Most Organisations End Up on P2